launchdarkly/api-client-dotnet/docs/FeatureFlagsApi.md

             var apiInstance = new FeatureFlagsApi();
             var projectKey = projectKey_example;  // string | The project key, used to tie the flags together under one project so they can be managed together. var featureFlagKey = featureFlagKey_example;  // string | The feature flag's key.
-The key identifies the flag in your code. var env = env_example;  // string | By default, each feature will include configurations for each environment.
+The key identifies the flag in your code. var env = new List<string>(); // List<string> | By default, each feature will include configurations for each environment.
 You can filter environments with the env query parameter.
-For example, setting env=production will restrict the returned configurations to just your production environment. (optional)
+For example, setting env=[\"production\"] will restrict the returned configurations to just your production environment. (optional)

             try
             {